-PLANNING PRIORITY 8 -ADAPTING TO CLIMATE CHANGE AND BUILDING RESILIENCE
+PLANNING PRIORITY 8 - ADAPTING TO CLIMATE CHANGE AND BUILDING RESILIENCE

 The Campbelltown LGA has experienced significant population growth since 2011, exposing a much larger and more diverse population to the impacts of urban and natural hazards, as well as climate change.
-Viewing the LGA as a system of interrelated connections, it is apparent that our success in responding and adapting, as well as building our resilience to these impacts requires a multi-disciplinary and multi-dimensional approach.
+These hazards include bushfire, localised flooding, extreme weather events and heat.
+Viewing the LGA as a system of interrelated connections, it is apparent that our success in responding and adapting, as well as building our resilience to these impacts, requires a multidisciplinary and multi-dimensional approach.